Treating heavy periods

 - whether contraception will be required

-- the implications of treatment on fertility
+- the implications for your fertility

 In some cases, treatment is not necessary.
-If the heavy bleeding doesn't affect your life or no serious cause is suspected, you may just be reassured that bleeding can vary over time for some people.
+If the heavy bleeding doesn't affect your life or no serious cause is suspected, you may just be reassured that bleeding can vary over time for some women.

 The aim of treating menorrhagia is to:

 - improve the quality of life of women with menorrhagia

 - prevent or correct iron deficiency anaemia caused by heavy menstrual bleeding